 os4oc is integrated into the SWI-Prolog3 development environment.
 The normal SWI-Prolog integrated development environment is available during cogbot programming.

 It is frequently necessary, during bot development, to operate the bot by hand.
 For this reason, cogbot operates as a plugin inside the Radegast viewer.
-Radegast displays it's own window.
+Radegast displays its own window.

 Other displays -